Academic Support Programs

 At the CLUE Writing Center, our aim is always two-fold: to help you with your concerns about the paper at hand and to better familiarize you with universal writing strategies that will help you address similar concerns in future assignments.
 To achieve these goals, most sessions begin with a tutor asking you a series of questions regarding the assignment, your professor's expectations, and any specific concerns or areas of inquiry you would like to address during the session.
 In almost every instance, the tutor will ask to see the assignment prompt, so please bring it!

 Once the tutor has a strong grasp of your writing assignment and your specific concerns/needs, the tutor will typically spend 20-30 minutes reading (or having you read) all or part of the draft that you have both agreed to focus on.
-During this time, the tutor may make some instructive notes in the margins (please note that s/he won't "fix" grammar, punctuation, and style) that s/he will then discuss with you.
+During this time, the tutor may make some instructive notes in the margins (please note that they won't "fix" grammar, punctuation, and style) that they will then discuss with you.
 This discussion will frequently involve asking you more questions about your ideas and/or getting you to talk through problems arising in the draft.
-The tutor will model example solutions for some of the concerns you are working to address as well as explain relevant conventions affecting his/her suggestions.
+The tutor will model example solutions for some of the concerns you are working to address as well as explain relevant conventions affecting their suggestions.
 If you have not yet written anything, the tutor will help you brainstorm and organize your ideas.

 At the end of each session, you can expect to spend time developing a plan for further writing and revision.
 You can also expect to take copious notes and/or outline if necessary.